-Ris sks Benef its Lo cal evidence synthesis • Since there are many programmes and interventions at each site, local evaluators must necessarily select which to evaluate.
+- Since there are many programmes and interventions at each site, local evaluators must necessarily select which to evaluate.
 This means there is a risk of bias.
-We can mitigate this to some extent by asking local evaluators how decisions were made and mapping out which site activities were and were not evaluated each year.
-Local evaluations are not coordinated by The Fund or national evaluation, so there may be little overlap in the domains and intervention types evaluated across sites.
-This might mean that cross-site synthesis is challenging.
-Formative synthesis reports will be shared with sites during the lifetime of ABS, so will potentially encourage alignment of some local evaluation activities each year (for example, agreement on outcome measures for pre-post studies).
-There is a minor risk that we exclude documents because they are neither published online nor sent to us by local sites in time for review.
+We can mitigate this to some extent by asking local evaluators how decisions were made and mapping out which site activities were and were not evaluated each year. - Local evaluations are not coordinated by The Fund or national evaluation, so there may be little overlap in the domains and intervention types evaluated across sites.
+This might mean that crosssite synthesis is challenging.
+Formative synthesis reports will be shared with sites during the lifetime of ABS, so will potentially encourage alignment of some local evaluation activities each year (for example, agreement on outcome measures for pre-post studies). - There is a minor risk that we exclude documents because they are neither published online nor sent to us by local sites in time for review.
 Our strategy for collating documents is broad, including both searches and email requests.
-We will also ensure that the review is mentioned in regular newsletters to sites, maximising the likelihood that key evaluations are not missed.
-If the volume of reports means that we need to prioritise and exclude some from extraction, there is a risk that important findings are not reviewed.
-However, this is likely a low risk. a ea sy dif op • E\ du ind • Ou BS is complex and additionally there has been trend towards increasing volumes of reports ach year (potentially slowed by Covid-19); a mthesis will help draw out similarities and fferences between sites to make it easier for berational staff to action findings. vidence synthesis will help us to avoid uplicating existing evaluation activities, cluding interpreting likely reasons for findings. ur synthesis will provide formative feedback to cal evaluators, which may help structure later valuations during the lifetime of ABS.
-Qu asi-experimental evaluation of child-level or tcome S • The analysis will incorporate sensitive health and education data; however, we have expertise in safely transferring, storing, and analysing such data, and the outcomes dataset will be pseudonymised.
-Sites might update the participant consent process late into evaluation, reducing the number of participants who opt-in and limiting the opportunity to collect outcomes data for older children.
-This could mean the evaluation lacks enough participant data to ot Th or int fo ar W W • Th be ne strength of the causal claim, compared to her approaches.
-The approach will impose a much lower burden a sites than alternatives.
-They already collate formation on beneficiaries that can be used r linking and they have information sheets ad consent processes for their own research.
-We will be building on this work.
-There will be a negligible burden on eneficiaries as the evaluation will not require imary quantitative data collection.
-The
+We will also ensure that the review is mentioned in regular newsletters to sites, maximising the likelihood that key evaluations are not missed. - If the volume of reports means that we need to prioritise and exclude some from extraction, there is a risk that important findings are not reviewed.
+However, this is likely a low risk.

+- ABS is complex and additionally there has been a trend towards increasing volumes of reports each year (potentially slowed by Covid-19); a synthesis will help draw out similarities and differences between sites to make it easier for operational staff to action findings. - Evidence synthesis will help us to avoid duplicating existing evaluation activities, including interpreting likely reasons for findings. - Our synthesis will provide formative feedback to local evaluators, which may help structure later evaluations during the lifetime of ABS.